Vocabulary and language development in children at 4-5 years

 By the time your child is 4½ years old, strangers can understand almost every word your child says.

-Your child might still have trouble using some speech sounds – for example, saying ‘fing’ for ‘thing,’ ‘den’ for ‘then’ or ‘wing’ for ‘ring’.
-She might also occasionally mispronounce some complex words by missing sounds – for example, saying ‘amblance’ instead of ‘ambulance’ or ‘paghetti’ instead of ‘spaghetti’.
+Your child might still have trouble using some speech sounds – for example, saying ‘fing’ for ‘thing,’ or ‘den’ for ‘then’.
+Your child might also occasionally mispronounce some complex words by missing sounds – for example, saying ‘amblance’ instead of ‘ambulance’ or ‘paghetti’ instead of ‘spaghetti’.

 Developing conversation and storytelling

-Your child will keep getting better at storytelling, although he might sometimes give too much or not enough information.
-He might also have trouble telling things in order and making it clear who he’s talking about.
-His story endings might not make sense or might seem sudden.
+Your child will keep getting better at storytelling, although they might sometimes give too much or not enough information.
+They might also have trouble telling things in order and making it clear who they’re talking about.
+Their story endings might not make sense or might seem sudden.

 Your child will be getting better at taking turns in conversations with a group of people.
-And he’ll start talking at the right volume for the situation.
-He might make requests more politely, using words like ‘can’, ‘would’ and ‘could’.
-His requests might also be less direct and obvious.
-For example, he might say, ‘That smells good!’ when he wants something to eat.
+And they’ll start talking at the right volume for the situation.
+They might make requests more politely, using words like ‘can’, ‘would’ and ‘could’.
+Their requests might also be less direct and obvious.
+For example, your child might say, ‘That smells good!’ when they want something to eat.

 And your child will begin to use language to tease and tell jokes.
-She might laugh at silly or made-up words.
+They might laugh at silly or made-up words.